dotnet/orleans/src/Documentation/2.0/SiloShutdown.md

 This document explains how to gracefully shutdown an Orleans silo before application exit, first as a Console app, and then as a Docker container app.

 # Graceful shutdown - Console app
-The following code shows how to gracefully shutdown an orleans silo console app in response to the user pressing Ctrl+C, which generates the `Console.CancelkeyPress` event.
+The following code shows how to gracefully shutdown an Orleans silo console app in response to the user pressing Ctrl+C, which generates the `Console.CancelkeyPress` event.

-Normally when that event handler returns, the application will exit immediately, causing a catastrophic Orleans silo crash and loss of data.
+Normally when that event handler returns, the application will exit immediately, causing a catastrophic Orleans silo crash and loss of in-memory state.
 But in the sample code below, we set `a.Cancel = true;` to prevent the application closing before the Orleans silo has completed its graceful shutdown.

 ```csharp
 using Microsoft.Extensions.Logging;